BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Integration-List.md

 toc_depth: 2
 ---
 # Integration List
-This page contains documentation for most integrations that exist for third party plugins.
+This page contains documentation for known integrations that exist for third party plugins.
 Some integrations also have dedicated pages in the documentation.
+In total @snippet:constants:totalIntegratedPluginsNumber@ plugins have dedicated support for BetonQuest.

 ## Provided by BetonQuest
-In total 33 plugins have dedicated support for BetonQuest.

 BetonQuest hooks into other plugins by itself to provide more events, conditions and objectives or other features.
 _AureliumSkills, Brewery, Citizens, DecentHolograms, Denizen, EffectLib, Heroes, HolographicDisplays, JobsReborn, LuckPerms, Magic,